bookofproofs/bookofproofs.github.io/_sources/history/19th-century/van-der-corput.md

 * I: Simple integrals) (1934) and Zur Methode der stationären Phase.
 * II: Wiederum einfache Integrale Ⓣ(On the stationary phase method.
 * Van der Corput attended the International Congress of Mathematicians in  Strasbourg in September 1920, the International Congress of Mathematicians in  Zurich in September 1932, and was a plenary lecturer at the International Congress of Mathematicians in Oslo in July 1936 delivering the lecture Diophantische Approximationen Ⓣ(Diophantine approximations) on 17 July.
-* After her divorce, van der Corput married her on 31 August 1942, the birthday of the Dutch queen in exile.
 * At the beginning of 1945 van der Corput and two persons hiding at his house were arrested, but thanks to the help of some unknown person, he was released after three anxious weeks.
 * Van der Corput was a member of this group as was Gerardus J van der Leeuw, a professor of history and religion at Groningen.
 * After the war ended in 1945, van der Leeuw was appointed as Minister of Education for The Netherlands.